Adventure-Cards/game-server/README.md

 - on: [ PHASE_START ]
 - effectItems [ active_player_untaps_permanents(), active_player_draws_card() ]

-## Handlers
+### Handlers

 For every type of Cost and Effect, the game engine must implement a handler.
-These handlers are the <em>only<em> place where the game state actually gets updated.
+These handlers are the _only_ place where the game state actually gets updated.

-## Abilities
+### Abilities

 "Ability" refers to a specific type of Action/Trigger that is associated with a permanent.
 Abilities are only available to the player when that permanent is on the battlefield.
 There are both ActionAbilities and TriggerAbilities - these serve as a light wrapper around Action and Trigger.

+### Terminology

+- active player -> player whose turn it is
+- inactive player -> player whose turn it isn't
+- priority -> the ability to take the next game action
+- permanent -> card that is placed onto the battlefield when played
+- spell -> card that is played onto the graveyard when played
+- mana -> the resource used to play cards